Find out about wages and allowances for apprentices and trainees.

 Apprentice and trainee wages

 Apprentice and trainee wages are mostly set by an industry award.
 Different industries have different awards – there are over 100 modern awards.

-If you are employed in the SA Public Sector, search industry awards on the SA Industrial Relations website.
+If you are employed in the SA Public Sector, search industry awards on the Office for the Public Sector website.

 If you aren't sure which award you come under, ask your employer or look at your training contract.

 Competency based wage progression

 Competency based wage progression (CBWP) allows you to progress to the next wage level based on your level of competency.
 This provides an alternative to the traditional time served approach, where you would typically progress to the next stage on an annual basis.

 Competency refers to the “consistent application of the requisite skills and knowledge to the standard required in the workplace”.